LucaSpanedda/Digital_Filters_in_Faust/README.md

 ## Phase Alignment of Feedback

-In the digital domain, the feedback of a delay line, when applied, costs by default one sample delay.
-Feedback = 1 Sample
+We need to spend a few words about the implementation of a delay line in feedback in the digital world.

-In the following program, I construct a feedback that delays me by 2 samples.
+In the following program, we have a Dirac impulse that is summed by itselfs delayed by 2 samples.
 ```
  /// import Standard Faust library
  // https://github.com/grame-cncm/faustlibraries/